International Teaching Assistant Program

 SPEAK: This exam tests general speaking and listening proficiency in English.
 Examinees listen to a recording and are asked to perform tasks such as giving directions, interpreting a graph, describing pictures, and answering open-ended questions about general topics.
 Responses are recorded and evaluated at a later time.

 Sample Lesson: Approximately 45-60 minutes before the start of this section of the exam, examinees are assigned a topic from the field in which they will serve as a graduate teaching assistant.
 Students teach a 7-minute lesson on the assigned topic.
 Students may develop the assigned topic in any manner they wish.
 For example, they may choose to give a definition, explain a procedure, describe a process, etc. – anything that simulates what they might be doing if they become a teaching assistant.
-During the lesson, the “teachers” may be interrupted and asked questions, just as in a real classroom situation.
-Blackboards and chalk will be available; examinees may bring ready-made charts or posters to use in their lessons if they wish.
+During the lesson, the “teachers” will be interrupted and asked questions, just as in a real classroom situation.
+Whiteboards and black markers will be available; examinees may bring ready-made charts or posters to use in their lessons if they wish.
 Overhead projectors, PowerPoint, etc., will not be available.
 Each Sample Lesson will be video-recorded for quality control.

 The SPEAK and sample lesson are each rated on a scale of 60, and the results averaged together to determine the ITAPPE score.